Why is this important?

 - Housing Benefit

-To claim Child Tax Credits and Child Benefit you have to prove you have the right to reside, but you don't have to prove you are habitually resident.
+The right to reside part of the test also applies to Child Tax Credits and Child Benefit, but you don't have to show you are habitually resident to claim these benefits.
+Instead you have to show that you are 'ordinarily resident'.
 Seek advice if you want to claim these benefits.

 - Find out how the decision is made on whether you have the right to reside or are habitually resident